-- Write down how much medicine your child takes and the times when he takes it.
-Keeping a record will help prevent another person giving your child a dose by mistake.
+- Write down how much medicine your child takes and the times he takes it.
+This may help keep you or another person from giving your child another dose by mistake.

-- Stay on the schedule that your child's caregiver gave you.
-If you did not get this information from your child's caregiver, ask for it.
-Ask your child's caregiver what to do if your child misses a dose or a dose is not given on time.
+- Stay on the schedule that your child's PHP gave you.
+If you did not get this information from your child's PHP, ask for it.
+Ask your child's PHP what to do if your child misses a dose or a dose is not given on time.

-- Use the spoon, cup, syringe, or dropper that comes with your child's medicine.
+- Use the spoon, cup, syringe, or dropper that is packaged with your child's medicine.
 Do not use kitchen teaspoons or tablespoons to measure your child's medicine because they are not correct.

 Read the labels on your child's medicine carefully:

-- Check the medicine label before giving the medicine to your child.
+- Carefully check the medicine label before you give the medicine to your child.
 If the medicine package holds more than one tablet, check to make sure you are giving the correct number of tablets to your child.

 Other ways you can help prevent an overdose:

-- Your child is flushed (red) and is more tired than usual.
+- Your child is flushed and is more tired than usual.

-- Your child has swallowed medicine that may be harmful, but he does not have any signs or symptoms.
+- Your child has swallowed an amount of medicine that may be harmful, but he does not have any signs or symptoms.

-- You have questions or concerns about your child's medicine or how to give it.
+- You have questions or concerns about your child's care or condition.

-- Your child has pain in his belly, little or no urine, or a hard time having a bowel movement (BM).
+- Your child has little or no urine, or he has a hard time having a bowel movement.